mattermost/docs/source/boards/get-started-with-boards.rst

 Boards are used for planning projects collaboratively.
 You can access the list of channels and their boards from the drop-down menu in the left-hand sidebar.
 Boards are made up of cards, and cards can have a wide range of purposes.

-See our `Mattermost Boards <https://docs.mattermost.com/guides/boards.html>`__ documentation for details on the many ways you can use Channels to enable team collaboration.
+See our `Mattermost Boards <https://docs.mattermost.com/guides/boards.html>`__ documentation for details on the many ways you can use Boards to enable team collaboration.

 Create a board
 --------------